 That’s all for the product development trends to watch for 2021 and beyond.

-While there are many different trends originating throughout this industry, the largest have a couple of things in common: a) they involve increasing digitalization and b) they utilize customer data.
+While there are many different trends originating throughout this industry, the largest have a couple of things in common: a) they involve increasing digitalization, and b) they utilize customer data.

-As we move into a new decade, expect these trends to drive more changes in the product development market.
+Expect these trends to drive more changes in the product development market.